-The management team of DDCU consists of the General Manager, Senior Member Service Rep and Compliance/Project Manager.
-The General Manager has accountability for the overall operations of DDCU, reporting directly to the Board of Directors, while the other two members have specified areas of responsibility, and report directly to the General Manager.
+The management team of DDCU consists of the General Manager, Member Services Manager and Risk Manager.
+The General Manager has accountability for the overall operations of DDCU, reporting directly to the Board of Directors, while the other two managers have specified areas of responsibility, and report directly to the General Manager.
 Below is a listing of the current management and staff of DDCU.